iamabeljoshua/Cali/README.md

 python -m pip install SpeechRecognition

-#### You also need to have mpg321 command line MP3 player installed on your PC
+#### You also need to have mpg321 command-line MP3 player installed on your PC

 https://brewinstall.org/Install-mpg321-on-Mac-with-Brew/ for Mac OSX